Quickstart

 orderRepository.save(order);

-// Schedule record - saved atomically with the order
+// Schedule event - saved atomically with the order

 outbox.schedule(